MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_05_AddGuestUsersToTheDirectory.md

 #### Task - Add the guest user

-1. Sign in to the [https://portal.azure.com](https://portal.azure.com) as a user who is assigned a limited administrator directory role or the Guest Inviter role.
+1. Sign in to the [https://entra.Microsoft.com](https://entra.microsoft.com) as a user who is assigned a limited administrator directory role or the Guest Inviter role, or as Global Administrator.

-2. Select **Azure Active Directory**.
+2. Select **Identity**.

-3. Under **Manage**, select **Users**.
+3. Under **Users**, select **All users**.

 4. Select **+ New user**.

 5. On the New user menu, select **Invite external user** and then add your information as the guest user.

     **NOTE** - Group email addresses are not supported; enter the email address for an individual.
 Also, some email providers allow users to add a plus symbol (+) and additional text to their email addresses to help with things like inbox filtering.
-However, Azure AD does not currently support plus symbols in email addresses.
+However, Microsoft Entra ID does not currently support plus symbols in email addresses.
 To avoid delivery issues, omit the plus symbol and any characters following it up to the @ symbol.

 6. Enter an email address, such as **sc300externaluser1@sc300email.com**.

-7. When complete, select **Invite**.
+7. Select the **Properties** tab.

 8. On the Users page, verify your account is listed and, in the **User type** column, verify **Guest** is shown.

+9. When complete, select **Review + Invite**, then select **Invite**.

 After you send the invitation, the user account is automatically added to the directory as a guest.